 Why Jan Kriel?

-Jan Kriel School offers tuition to learners from the ground phase up to Grade 12.
+Jan Kriel School offers tuition to learners from the foundation phase up to Grade 12.
 The curriculum is offered according to the National Revised Curriculum Statement, the same as that of mainstream schools.
 At the end of Grade 12 learners will write the External Senior Certificate Examination of the National Education Department.

 Roughly two thirds of the learner population of Jan Kriel School are Afrikaans speaking and about one third are English speaking.
 We strive to unite English and Afrikaans speaking learners in a close community where the language and culture of both groups are respected and promoted.

 From Grades 1 to 9 learners are grouped according to their language medium of instruction.
 From Grades 10 to 12 Afrikaans- and English-speaking learners are accommodated in parallel medium class and subject groups.
 In exceptional cases learners will be grouped together in double medium classes for subjects of choice.

 What makes Jan Kriel different?

 1. Classes are significantly smaller compared to mainstream education.